Statue of Abraham Lincoln (Lincoln Memorial)

-Abraham Lincoln (1920) is a colossal seated figure of the 16th President of the United States Abraham Lincoln (1809–1865) sculpted by Daniel Chester French (1850–1931) and carved by the Piccirilli Brothers.
-It is in the Lincoln Memorial (constructed 1914–1922), on the National Mall, Washington, D.C., United States, and was unveiled in 1922.
-The work follows in the Beaux Arts and American Renaissance style traditions.
+Abraham Lincoln (1920) is a colossal seated figure of the 16th president of the United States, Abraham Lincoln (1809–1865), sculpted by Daniel Chester French (1850–1931) and carved by the Piccirilli Brothers.
+Located in the Lincoln Memorial, constructed between 1914 and 1922 on the National Mall in Washington, D.C., the statue was unveiled in 1922.
+The work follows in the nation's Beaux Arts and American Renaissance-style architecture traditions.

 Description

-The 170-ton statue is composed of 28 blocks of white Georgia marble (Georgia Marble Company) and rises 30 ft from the floor, including the 19 ft seated figure (with armchair and footrest) upon an 11 ft high pedestal.
+The 170-ton statue is composed of 28 blocks of white Georgia marble and rises 30 ft from the floor, including the 19 ft seated figure (with armchair and footrest) upon an 11 ft high pedestal.
 The figure of Lincoln gazes directly ahead and slightly down with an expression of gravity and solemnity.
 His frock coat is unbuttoned, and a large United States flag is draped over the chair back and sides.
-French paid special attention to Lincoln's expressive hands, which rest on the enormous arms of a semi-circular ceremonial chair, the fronts of which bear fasces, emblems of authority from Roman antiquity.
+French paid particular attention to Lincoln's expressive hands, which rest on the enormous arms of a semi-circular ceremonial chair, whose fronts bear fasces, emblems of authority from Roman antiquity.
 French used casts of his own fingers to achieve the correct placement.

 History

-Daniel Chester French was selected in 1914 by the Lincoln Memorial Committee to create a Lincoln statue as part of the memorial to be designed by architect Henry Bacon (1866–1924).
-French was already famous for his 1874 The Minute Man statue in Concord, Massachusetts, and other works such as his 1884 John Harvard statue.
-He was also the personal choice of Bacon who had already been collaborating with him for nearly 25 years.
-French resigned his chairmanship of the Fine Arts Commission in Washington, D.C. — a group closely affiliated with the memorial's design and creation — and commenced work in December.
+In 1914, Daniel Chester French was selected by the Lincoln Memorial Committee to create a Lincoln statue as part of the memorial to be designed by architect Henry Bacon (1866–1924).
+French was already famous for his 1874 The Minute Man statue in Concord, Massachusetts, and his 1884 John Harvard statue in Harvard Yard on the campus of Harvard University.
+He was also the personal choice of Bacon, who had already been collaborating with him for nearly 25 years.
+French resigned his chairmanship of the Fine Arts Commission in Washington, D.C., a group closely affiliated with the memorial's design and creation — and commenced work in December.

 French had already created (1909–1912) a major memorial statue of Lincoln—this one standing—for the Nebraska State Capitol (Abraham Lincoln, 1912) in Lincoln, Nebraska.
 His previous studies of Lincoln—which included biographies, photographs, and a life mask of Lincoln by Leonard Volk done in 1860—had prepared him for the challenging task of the larger statue.
-For the national memorial, he and Bacon decided that a large seated figure would be most appropriate.
-French started with a small clay study and subsequently created several plaster models, each time making subtle changes in the figure's pose or setting.
-He placed the President not in an ordinary 19th-century seat, but in a classical chair including fasces, a Roman symbol of authority, to convey that the subject was an eminence for all the ages.
+He and Bacon decided that a large seated figure would be most appropriate for the national memorial.
+French started with a small clay study and subsequently created several plaster models, making subtle changes in the figure's pose or setting.
+He placed Lincoln not in an ordinary 19th-century seat but in a classical chair, including fasces, a Roman symbol of authority, to convey that the subject was an eminence for all the ages.